ravuri96/apache-drill/README.md

-# apache-drill
+# Apache-drill

 This is regular light weight apache drill docker image which run in **distributed mode**.
 This image can be used for any enviroments to spinup a Apache Drill in distributed mode.

 ## To build image:

-Clone the repositeroy build the docker image using the commands below:
+Clone the repo and build the docker image using the commands below:

 ```
 docker build -t apachedrill:${tag_name_which_you_like} .